 The cheaper price point doesn't change how we test these microphones.
 We still follow the same testing criteria as the more expensive mics; all we did was add a $100 max budget.
 We are still looking for excellent sound quality, form factor, usability, and build quality.

 The Razer Seiren Mini is a $50 budget microphone for streaming that might skimp on features but still delivers top-notch sound.
+If you're just looking to switch from a headset mic to a better-sounding desktop mic, but don't want to have to mess around setting it up, the Seiren Mini is as plug-and-play as it gets.

 The Seiren Mini's adorable pill-shaped design comes in your choice of Black, Mercury White, and Quartz (pink).
 Out of the budget mics out there, the Seiren Mini's design is the most eye-catching.
 I was sent a Mercury White microphone, and it's one of my favorite looking pieces of hardware I've gotten this year and pretty darn cute.

-Much like the HyperX SoloCast (opens in new tab), many features were stripped away from the Seiren Mini to keep the sound quality up and the cost down.
+Much like the HyperX SoloCast, many features were stripped away from the Seiren Mini to keep the sound quality up and the cost down.
 There's no volume or gain dial, or even a mute button.
 It's bare-bones as they come, but for $50 it's to be expected.

 The proprietary micro-USB cable Razer tends to use on many peripherals is a bit of a pain.
 It keeps you from using third party cables because they simply wont fit.
 I can't express enough how much I hate when a hardware company does this.
 If you lose that cable for whatever reason (which happens), the mic is useless until Razer's replacement arrives.